 While living in Canterbury in 1972 he was invited back to Harston to open the village fete.

 The Reverend liked Harston so much he asked to be buried here even though he no longer lived here.
-He died 24 March 1986 and is buried in churchyard.
+He died 24 March 1986, aged 68, and is buried in churchyard.
 His funeral service took place on Friday 11 April at 2.30pm.
 Earlier in the day, at his request, a requiem was held for him at 10.00am.